 Provide a full continuum of services for the children residing in the 250 units, including blood samples, reporting, treatment and medical follow-up.

-Weather Check: Look at the weather forecast for the area before you visit.
-Operational Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.
+Weather Conditions: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
+Confirm Operational Hours: Verify that the business will be open on the day you intend to visit, taking holidays into account.

 Share Your Experience: Review the business on their Facebook page or Google Local Business.
 Your review will assist others in making informed choices.